Programs – General

 Does my child need to purchase a shirt?

 If your child is on a travel team they will need to purchase a shirt through our website during registration.
 If they have a travel shirt from last season they do not need to buy a new one.
-In-town players grades 3-6 do not need to purchase a shirt.
+In-town players grades 3-4 do not need to purchase a shirt.
+A team specific color T-shirt will be provided.
 In-town players K-2 need to purchase a reversible mesh jersey from Tricon Sporting Goods on Waltham Street.

 How do I obtain the reversible jersey used for in-town play?